 The objective is to make use of service provider’s SHAKEN infrastructure (i.e., ATIS-1000074 and associated IETF STIR Working Group protocols) and defines extensions only where necessary.

 Editor’s Note: This work involves identifying where extensions to IETF RFCs are needed in support of SIP RPH Signing.

+Editor’s Note: Need to address security and denial of service implications.

+Editor’s Note: Need to address practical considerations for deployment (e.g., taking into account trust model)

 Normative References

 The following standards contain provisions which, through reference in this text, constitute provisions of this ATIS Standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.